-- Evaluating the independent valuer's competence, capabilities and objectivity. - Obtaining the valuation reports and meeting with the independent valuer to discuss and involving our in-house valuation experts to assess the appropriateness of the valuation methodologies and the reasonableness of the key assumptions adopted. - Checking the accuracy of the input data, on a sample basis, used by the independent valuers including rental income, occupancy rates and estimated development cost by agreeing them to the management's records, or other supporting documentation including rental income schedules, construction cost schedules and approved budgets. - Assessing the reasonableness of the key assumptions used in the valuation of properties by comparing estimated development cost, and developer's profit and risk margins for the investment properties under development to invoices and approved budgets, published market yields for capitalisation rates, prevailing market rents to leasing transactions of comparable properties and wherever appropriate, the recent market transaction prices of properties with comparable conditions and locations and the cost to reproduce or replace the property with similar conditions and locations.
+- Checking the accuracy of the input data, on a sample basis, used by the independent valuers including rental income and estimated development cost by agreeing them to the management's records, or other supporting documentation including rental income schedules, construction cost schedules and approved budgets. - Assessing the reasonableness of the key assumptions used in the valuation of properties by comparing estimated development cost, and developer's profit and risk margins for the investment properties under development to invoices and approved budgets, published market yields for capitalisation rates, prevailing market rents to leasing transactions of comparable properties and wherever appropriate, the recent market transaction prices of properties with comparable conditions and locations and the cost to reproduce or replace the property with similar conditions and locations. - Assessing the adequacy of the disclosures related to the valuation of investment properties in the context of HKFRS disclosure requirements.

-KEY AUDIT MATTERS (continued)
+Key Audit Matters (continued)